 Blu-ray & DVD: MVD Enterprises.

 Related blog posts: Delirious; Director’s Cut, Delirious Director’s Cut Clips, Delirious; Notes On The Director’s Cut.

-Some may wonder why I wasted all my time putting this Director’s Cut together.
-Maybe it wasn’t a waste of time.
 You put your soul into every film you make.
 And you love them all.
 But some you love a little bit more.
 Delirious is one of those films.

 It came into being at a tough point in my career.
 The film just before it, Double Whammy, took me 4 years to get made.
 Despite strong initial interest from buyers it never got distributed.
 I had more than one film colleague tell me,

 “Most likely you will never make another film.”

 To be honest, it felt that way.
 It was hard not to take it personally.
 In fact I took it very personally.
 I lost a lot of faith in the whole film making process.
 As the rubble kept falling I found myself drifting further away from the wild, indescribable thrill that had driven me to make films in the first place.